-For the purpose of creating new businesses that contribute to solving societal issues, including those in the SDGs, the Advanced Materials Development Laboratory conducts wide-ranging research and development of new, high-performance materials in the important fields of ICT, environment and energy, and the life sciences, as well as in their cross-over areas.
-Specifically, the laboratory is developing polymer organic light emitting diodes (PLEDs) used for next-generation displays and lighting; functional polymer materials related to printed electronics for organic photodiode sensors that are expected to find uses in the fields of security and health care; and functional inorganic materials, advanced organic materials, and organic-inorganic hybrid materials that can be used for next-generation battery-related applications aimed at next-generation vehicles, IoT, and a society based on the circular economy.
+For the purpose of creating new businesses that contribute to solving societal issues, including those in the SDGs, the Advanced Materials Development Laboratory conducts wide-ranging research and development of new, high-performance materials in the important fields of Health Care, Reducing Environmental Impact, Food, and ICT, as well as in their cross-over areas.
+Specifically, the laboratory is developing polymer organic light emitting diodes (PLEDs) used for next-generation displays; functional polymer materials related to printed electronics for organic photodiode sensors that are expected to find uses in the fields of security and health care; and functional inorganic materials, advanced organic materials, and organic-inorganic hybrid materials that can be used for next-generation battery-related applications aimed at next-generation vehicles, IoT, and a society based on the circular economy.

 The laboratory also conducts exploratory research for new materials by utilizing open innovation and our company’s global network, and develops designs for materials as well as synthesis and processing technologies through the combination of materials informatics, structural analysis, and computational science, while considering business models and conducting premarketing research in cooperation with business divisions.